juju/docs/src/en/commands.md

    **Details:**

-   Set meter status on the given service or unit.
+   Set meter status on the given application or unit.
 This command is used to test the meter-status-changed hook for charms in development.

    **Examples:**

-        juju set-meter-status myapp RED # Set Red meter status on all units of myapp juju set-meter-status myapp/0 AMBER --info "my message" # Set AMBER meter status with "my message" as info on unit myapp/0
+          # Set Red meter status on all units of myapp
+          juju set-meter-status myapp RED
+          # Set AMBER meter status with "my message" as info on unit myapp/0
+          juju set-meter-status myapp/0 AMBER --info "my message"